metalxxhead/hyprscribe/README.md

 ## General Usage Notes

 HyprScribe is NOT a word processor OR a place to store your notes.
-Its job is to save your ideas and other important text data QUICK without having to fumble with save buttons or save file dialogs.
+Its job is to save your ideas and other important text data NOW without having to fumble with save buttons or save file dialogs.
 Just type and go.
 If you need a fresh slate but you have already typed something, just open a new tab!
 ONLY close tabs when you want to permanently archive them.
 You can still get the data back though, but it will be in the `archived_tabs` folder.

 It is recommended to save whatever data the user wants from the `archived_tabs` folder and the `current_tabs` folder (if any), and then delete the entire `user_data` folder if they want to clean up and start over fresh.
 No user data is ever saved anywhere else.
 The `user_data` folder and its subfolders, as well as `tabs.db` are automatically regenerated, but the program does not re-import files placed in the `current_tabs` directory or reload them into the `tabs.db` file after it has been deleted.